cbyeung/cbyeung.github.io/_posts/2017-05-29-a-brief-history-of-acoustics.md

   - thermal: heat exchange.

 ### Stable cavitation
 Bubble oscillates in a continuous fashion.
 Cycles are all similar.
-Usually arises due to a continuous pressure wave around the resonance frequency range of the bubble.
+It usually arises due to a continuous pressure wave around the resonance frequency range of the bubble.

 The Minnaert frequency or resonance frequency is defined thus: